Laravel 11 using Sanctum REST API Authentication Tutorial

 Prerequisites:

-* Git: Git is a version control system used to track changes in source code during software development.
+* Git: Git is a version control system that tracks source code changes during software development.
 Make sure Git is installed on your system.
 You can download Git from https://git-scm.com/ and follow the installation instructions for your operating system.

 * PHP: Laravel requires PHP to be installed on your system.
 You need PHP version 7.3 or higher.
 You can check your PHP version by running php -v in your terminal.